tnichols217/notes/APBiology/1/Notes/4 - Macromolecules.md

 > [!def]
 > **Protein**
-> Proteins are the pri
+> Proteins are the primary macromolecule and consist for more than half of the dry mass of an organism
 > Proteins are made of one or more Polypeptides
 > ***
 >